anoshenko/rui/README.md

 [][]any and [][]string are converted to a TableAdapter when assigned.

+If the elements of the table change during operation, then to update the contents of the table, you must call one of the two methods of the TableView interface

+* ReloadTableData()
+* ReloadCell(row, column int)

+The ReloadTableData method updates the entire table, while ReloadCell updates the contents of only a specific table cell.
+Global functions can be used to call the ReloadTableData and ReloadCell methods

+	func ReloadTableViewData(view View, subviewID ...string) bool
+	func ReloadTableViewCell(row, column int, view View, subviewID ...string) bool

 ### "cell-style" property

 The "cell-style" property (CellStyle constant) is used to customize the appearance of a table cell.